The East County AWP Project consists of five packages. Project construction began in 2022, with the Program beginning to produce water in 2026.

-Package 3 has been awarded to AECOM/Lyles.
-Package 3 includes retrofits and capacity expansions of the Influent Pump Station and East Mission Gorge Pump Station, as well as the installation of a 3.5 mile long force main, a 3 mile long residuals bypass pipeline and a 1.7 million gallon a day lift station for the residuals bypass system.
+This package includes the retrofit and expansion of the Influent Pump Station and East Mission Gorge Pump Station, as well as the installation of a 3.5 mile wastewater force main, a 3 mile residuals bypass pipeline, and a 1.7 million gallon a day lift station for the residuals bypass system.
 Construction began in July 2022.
 The contractors for this $87 million dollar package are AECOM of San Diego and Lyles Construction Group of Temecula.
 The work for this package is expected to be complete by Fall 2024.